Nitrokey/nethsm/docs/system-design.md

 Unlock Passphrase

-: The _Unlock Passphrase_ is used to derive an _Unlock Key_ and must be provided by the user at boot time, unless unattended boot has been configured.
+: The _Unlock Passphrase_ is used to derive an _Unlock Key_ and must be provided by the user at boot time, unless _Unattended Boot_ has been configured.

 User Data

-: Used collectively to refer to all user data persistently stored on the NetHSM, i.e. the _Domain Key Store_, _Configuration Store_, _Authentication Store_ and _Key Store_.
+: Used collectively to refer to all _User Data_ persistently stored on the NetHSM, i.e. the _Domain Key Store_, _Configuration Store_, _Authentication Store_ and _Key Store_.
 See [Data Model](#sec-dd-dm) for details.

 Verified Boot